BeveragesWine8 Most Famous French Wine Regions in France

 Rhône Valley

 Stretching from the south of France to the north, the Rhône Valley is known for its diverse range of wines.
-The northern part produces primarily Syrah-based red wines, while the southern part produces a variety of red, white, and rosé wines.
+The northern part produces primarily Syrah-based red wines, while the southern part produces red, white, and rosé wines.
 This is one of the more underrated French wine regions and is a hidden gem.

 Here are some famous wines from the Rhône Valley: